Datanadi/Data-Analysis-in-Excel/README.md

    - [Company Yearly Sales Data](https://docs.google.com/spreadsheets/d/15fg9escRwl9401_DChwMqnmbt-sSDl_l_m2ILEdlxD0/edit?usp=sharing)

 The file contains the data frame with all the sales data for the year 2011, 2012, 2013, 2014, 2015 and 2016.
-For each year the table contains sales data of bicycles, bicycles accessories and clothing differentiated on the basis of country, gender and age.
+For each year the table contains sales data of bicycles, bicycles accessories and clothing differentiated on the basis of country, state, gender and age.
 Here are the first few rows:

 | Date    | Year  | Month    | Customer Age | Customer Gender | Country       | State      | Product Category | Sub Category    | Quantity |  Unit Cost  |  Unit Price  |  Cost     |  Revenue  |
 |---------|-------|----------|--------------|-----------------|---------------|------------|------------------|-----------------|----------|-------------|--------------|-----------|-----------|